spryker-shop/b2b-demo-marketplace/README.md

 > - `--assets` - build assets
 > - `--data` - get new demo data

-You've set up your Spryker B2B Demo Shop and can access your applications.
+You've set up your Spryker B2B Marketplace Demo Shop and can access your applications.

 ### Setting up a production-like environment